Educational Resources

 Libraries

-As an academic and social hub of the Oxford College campus, the library works to support students, faculty, and staff in their academic pursuits and build an inclusive community of collaboration.
-By providing student-centered services, resources, and spaces, we are dedicated to empowering students to think critically about and ethically engage with information.
-The library is a gateway to resources from across the University and offers a diverse collection of print and digital materials, technology rich spaces for exploration and play, and a commitment to excellent service.
-Within an environment of holistic community engagement, we invite users to participate in personal growth, information literacy instruction, learning and research opportunities, and preservation of the history of Oxford College as a part of the larger University.
-We are proud to accompany users either in person or virtually on their journeys of discovery, research, and learning.
+As an academic and social hub of the Oxford College campus, the library offers an inclusive community of collaboration to support students, staff, and faculty.
+By providing student-centered services, resources, and spaces, the library empowers students to think critically about and ethically engage with information.
+The library is a gateway to other Emory University resources and offers a diverse collection of print and digital materials, technology-rich spaces for exploration and play, and a commitment to excellent service.
+Oxford Library invites library users to participate in personal growth, information literacy instruction, learning and research opportunities, and preservation of the history of Oxford College as a part of the larger University.
+The library is proud to accompany you on a journey of discovery, research, and learning.

 Librarians' Office Hours

 One-on-one research help with a librarian is available in dedicated research consultation areas and virtually.
+Each librarian supports certain academic disciplines.
 Students may drop in for a research consultation or make an appointment for more in-depth help.

 Resources/Services: